 Go through each one, both open and closed, and count how many have been opened in the last 24 months.
 If there are five or more, you won’t be able to qualify for a new Chase card which means you won’t be able to collect valuable Chase Ultimate Rewards points.

 To find out when you can qualify, simply find the oldest account within the last 24 months.
 Find the date of when it will have been opened for more than 24 months.

 If you’re intent on getting a new Chase card, you can mark your calendar so you remember exactly when you can apply.
-If you specifically want this type of card, make sure you don’t open any new cards in the meantime, otherwise, you’ll have to wait for yet another card to age out of the 5/24 rule.
+If you specifically want this type of card, make sure you don’t open any new cards in the meantime.
+Otherwise, you’ll have to wait for yet another card to age out of the 5/24 rule.

 Is it possible to avoid the 5/24 rule?

 There are a couple of ways you can potentially get around this rule from Chase.
 The first is to request a pre-approval from Chase in an actual bank branch.
-Obviously, this won’t work if you don’t live in an area served by Chase, but if you do, you may have some luck.
+This won’t work if you don’t live in an area served by Chase, but if you do, you may have some luck.

 By giving the teller or financial adviser your ID and social security number, you can find out if you’re pre-approved.
-Ask for a confirmation by getting a printout of the terms.
+Ask for confirmation by getting a printout of the terms.

 Just enter a few lines of personal information and the last four digits of your social security number, so you know you won’t have a hard credit check.
 Similarly, use any Chase invitations from the mail to avoid the credit card limit.

 It’s also important to note that the 5/24 rule does not apply if you are a Chase Private Client.